Auto Theft Laws in New York

 Talk to a Lawyer

 Motor vehicle larceny and related crimes are serious offenses.
 Any time you face a criminal charge or need legal advice, you should talk to a local criminal defense lawyer.
-An attorney can explain the legal process, possible legal defenses, and any unique challenges your circumstances pose.
+An attorney can explain the legal process, defend your rights, and help you decide the best way to proceed.

 DEFEND YOUR RIGHTS